annp0/models-in-agda-pilot/FSComparison.md

-## Model Description
+## Abstract Model

 A file system is a structured method for organizing, storing, and managing files on storage devices such as hard drives, SSDs, and USB drives.
-[1](https://en.wikipedia.org/wiki/File_system)

 ### Key Components of a File System